JJ/granada-off/text/snow.md

 also a few hours' drive away from the seaside, where temperatures might be 30 degrees higher, not to mention the difference of pressure.
-That is why it is quite usual to find on the road leading to the airport and up in the Sierra cars with everything but the license plates and some windows covered with a black-and-white canvas that sometimes looks like camo and some other times like a psychedelic 60's dress.
+That is why it is quite usual to find on the road leading to the airport, up in the Sierra, and some times in the city itself, cars with everything but the license plates and some windows covered with a black-and-white canvas that sometimes looks like camo and some other times like a psychedelic 60's dress.
 These tests